Amazing Lesser-known Facts about Howrah Bridge

-Why Howrah Bridge is so famous?
+Why is Howrah Bridge so famous?

-The Howrah Bridge connects the twin cities of Howrah and Kolkata and is sometimes referred to as the “Gateway to Kolkata” for the basic fact that it acts as a bridge between the busy Howrah Railway Junction and the city of Kolkata and this is also one reason why the bridge’s existence is important for the local people.
-Everyday close to 100,000 vehicles use the pathway to commute between the twin cities and an estimated 150,000 Pedestrians walk over it to cross the Hooghly River, making it one of the world’s busiest suspended Cantilever Bridges.
-And believe it or not the first vehicle to ever cross the bridge at the time of its opening in 1943 was not a car or a bus or a bullock-cart as one would expect, it was a tram!
-Trams are a popular mode of public transport in Kolkata and have been in use by the denizens since 1903 but they have been restricted from using the Howrah Bridge route in 1993 due to their heavy load.
+The Howrah Bridge connects the twin cities of Howrah and Kolkata and is often called the “Gateway to Kolkata” because it links the busy Howrah Railway Junction with the city of Kolkata.
+This connection is one reason why the bridge holds great importance for the local people.
+Everyday close to 100,000 vehicles use the pathway to commute between the twin cities and an estimated 150,000 pedestrians walk over it to cross the Hooghly River, making it one of the world’s busiest suspended Cantilever Bridges.

 Speciality of Howrah Bridge: